How we fit together

 • Hotspot detection across 30+ languages

-• Multi-year delivery-risk trends
+• Multi-year delivery-risk trends + Code Biomarkers

-• Code Biomarkers + Team Autonomy framework
+• Team Autonomy framework for large orgs

-What Faultlines adds
+What Dynvo adds

 We work at a higher abstraction layer.
-CodeScene sees files; Faultlines groups them into features and flows.
+CodeScene sees files; Dynvo groups them into features and flows.
 We also connect code to runtime signal and give AI agents structured context — two things CodeScene doesn’t do.

 • Feature-level abstraction (groups files into product surfaces)